Structure theorems for actions of homeomorphism groups: Application: bundle structure and the extension problem in the differentiable case

-Following the proof from the previous case, we may define a group of local rotations $S \cong \widetilde{\SO(2)} = \R \subset \Diff^\infty(M)$ which acts on the fiber $F = p^{-1}(b)$.
+Following the proof from the previous case, we may define a group of local rotations $S$ such that the action of $S$ on $p^{-1}(B_1)$ factors through $\widetilde{\SO(2)}$.
 Here it will be convenient to also require some compatibility between $S$ and $T$.
-Working in the coordinates we used to define $T$, if $S$ is taken to agree with rigid rotations on the ball of radius $1$ about $0$ in $\R^2$, then for any $u$ sufficiently close to the identity in $T$, and any $s \in S$, the conjugate $sus^{-1}$ will also agree with a small rigid translation in some neighborhood of $0$.
+Working in the coordinates we used to define $T$, if $S$ is taken to agree with rigid rotations on the ball $B_1$ of radius $1$ about $0$ in $\R^2$, then for any $u$ sufficiently close to 0 in $U$, and any $s \in S$, the conjugate $sus^{-1}$ will also agree with a small rigid translation in some neighborhood of $0$.
 In other words, the germ of $sus^{-1}$ at 0 agrees with the germ of some element $t \in T$.
-Moreover, it follows from the construction of $S$ and $T$ that $t^{-1} \circ sus^{-1}$ is isotopic to the identity relative to a fixed neighborhood of $0$ in $\R^2$, and hence the diffeomorphism of $M$ which it defines is supported away from $b$ and isotopic to the identity relative to some neighborhood $B$ of $b$.
+Moreover, it follows from the construction of $S$ and $T$ that $t^{-1} \circ sus^{-1}$ is isotopic to the identity relative to a fixed neighborhood of $0$ in $\R^2$, and hence the diffeomorphism of $M$ which it defines is supported away from $b$ and isotopic to the identity relative to some neighborhood $B \subset B_1$ of $b$.
 The orbit classification theorem then says that it acts trivially on $p^{-1}(B)$.

 This choice of $S$ means that, if $y_0 \in F$ is fixed by some $s \in S$, then the germ of $t$ and $sus^{-1}$ agree at $y_0$.
 Thus, the tangent space to the embedded disc $\rho(U)(y_0)$ at $y_0$ is invariant under the action of $D\rho(s)_{y_0}$, for each $s \in S$, and the action of $S$ on the tangent space is by rotations.
 This observation will be useful to us as we study the structure of $F$.